lowlowd/WEALTHSIMPLE-BONUS/src/pages/privacy.md

 ---
 title: 'Privacy Policy'
-description: 'Privacy Policy for Koho Referral Codes.
-Learn how we protect your information when you use our KOHO referral code resources and guides.'
+description: 'Privacy Policy for Wealthsimple Bonus.
+Learn how we protect your information when you use our Wealthsimple referral resources and guides.'
 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: 11/7/2025
+_Last updated_: December 5, 2025

 ## 1. Introduction